CompOmics/compomics.github.io/jsparklines/_posts/2015-07-06-releasenotes.md

 **Changes in JSparklines 1.0.2 (September 3.
 2014):**

- * FEATURE IMPROVEMENT: Updated and unified the JavaDoc, and made it available [http://genesis.ugent.be/maven2/no/uib/jsparklines/javadoc/ here].
+ * FEATURE IMPROVEMENT: Updated and unified the JavaDoc, and made it available here  [http://genesis.ugent.be/maven2/no/uib/jsparklines/javadoc/](http://genesis.ugent.be/maven2/no/uib/jsparklines/javadoc/).

 ----